 g.
 Keeping a current phone number and email address on file h.
-Notifying the coordinator of intramural sports of any changes i.
+Notifying the assistant director for competitive sports of any changes i.
 Serving as an example of good sportsmanship and fair play for fellow team members

 2.)
-Captains' Meeting.
+Captains' Meeting/Captains' Quiz.
 A captains' meeting is held after the entry deadline, but prior to the start of a season, to discuss intramural policies and procedures as well as rules for each intramural sport.
 Each team must have a representative at the captains' meeting.
 All meetings will be held in the classroom of the Fitness and Recreation Center, the same evening of the date registration closes.
 Specific times are provided on IMLeagues.
 Failure to send the appropriate representative will result in that team being dropped from the league.
-A $20 forfeit fee deposit must be turned in at the Capatins' Meeting.
-As long as the team does not forfeit a contest, they will receive their $20 deposit at the conclusion of the season.
-Every available opportunity will be given to the captain to pick up the deposit.
-Failure to retrieve the deposit by the end of that sport's respective semester will result in the loss of that $20 fee.
+All Captains' Quizzes will be administered and taken online, through the IMLeagues webpage.

 3.)
 Registration Information.
 Teams must register online by visiting the intramural sports tab on the left side of the screen.
 Step-by-step instructions are linked to the page.

 4.)
 Scheduling Procedures.
-Schedules for all activities are issued by the coordinator of intramural sports indicating opponents, dates, times and playing locations and can be found online through the intramural sports tab
+Schedules for all activities are issued by the assistant director for competitive sports indicating opponents, dates, times and playing locations and can be found online through the intramural sports tab

 - Teams are placed in four to eight team leagues and play a round robin schedule for regular season play.